2023 Best Value Allied Health Professions Bachelor's Degree Schools in Maryland

 Best Maryland Schools for Affordable Quality for a Bachelor's in Allied Health Professions

-Our analysis found Towson University to be the best value school for allied health professions students who want to pursue a bachelor’s degree in Maryland.
-Located in the small city of Towson, Towson is a public college with a fairly large student population.
+Our 2023 rankings named Towson University the best value school in Maryland for allied health professions students working on their bachelor’s degree.
+Located in the city of Towson, Towson is a public college with a fairly large student population.

-In-state tuition fees for undergraduate students at Towson are $10,464 per year.
+Towson undergraduate students pay an average of $10,464 in in-state tuition and fees each year.
 After completing their Bachelor's Degree, allied health graduates from Towson carry an average student debtload of $18,006.

 Towson did well in our overall quality rankings, too.
 It placed #4 on our Best Allied Health Professions Bachelor’s Degree Schools in Maryland list.